sdercolin/vlabeler/README.md

 - whether entries should be connected (e.g. `Sinsy lab Labeler` does)
 - how to parse the label file to a `vLabeler` project
 - how to generate the label file from a `vLabeler` project
+- how to build sub-projects under a `vLabeler` project
 - and more behaviors when editing the certain type of label files

-After the first run, you can find built-in labeler files named `labelers/*.labeler.json` under `.../<user>/vLabeler` directory.
-(For macOS it's `~/Library/vLabeler`)
-You can edit the labelers, but please check [LabelerConf.kt](src/jvmMain/kotlin/com/sdercolin/vlabeler/model/LabelerConf.kt) and make sure you understand the content before you edit them.
+A labeler may also support some configurable fields via GUI, without changing its content.
+You can find the settings in the `Settings` icon next to the labeler selector in the `New Project` page.

 If you want to edit the labels for a singing voice generation software that is not supported by `vLabeler`, instead of requesting development supporting that software, you can create a labeler to make it work. (it requires some knowledge of the coding though).
-After you put a new labeler file under the directory and restart the application, it will be available in the `New Project` page.
+Please check [LabelerConf.kt](src/jvmMain/kotlin/com/sdercolin/vlabeler/model/LabelerConf.kt) to understand how to develop a labeler.

+You can import your own labelers in `Settings` -> `Labelers...`.
-You can distribute the labelers created by yourself to other users.
+You can also distribute the labelers created by yourself to other users, or contact us for making them built-in.
-You are also welcome to submit your labeler files to our project to make it built-in.

-You can import/delete/disable labelers in `Settings` -> `Labelers...`.

 ## Plugins